4. Actions: the model

 Map<String, Object> map = new HashMap<String, Object>();

-// The Spring application context
+// spring application context

 WebApplicationContext ctx = WebApplicationContextUtils.getWebApplicationContext(request.getServletContext());

-// locale
+// local

 Locale locale = RequestContextUtils.getLocale(request);